Code-with-Nabila-Reza/Assignment1-comp2000/README Assignment2 (Nabila Reza).md

 - `0.0-0.5`: Calm (no effect)
 - `0.5-0.7`: Breezy (affects birds: -2 points)
 - `> 0.7`: Windy (affects birds: -3 points)

+### Dominant Weather Condition:

+The dominant weather condition for each cell is determined by comparing rainfall, temperature, and normalized wind strength, selecting whichever is highest relative to the others & exceeds its specific threshold (rain > 0.45, temp > 0.55, wind > 0.5).
+This ensures only meaningful conditions are displayed visually.

 ## Coordinate System: